bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 - [x ] Use the documentation and Google to learn how to fetch characters from your API.
 - [x ] Obtain a list of characters.
 One or several requests might be needed, depending on the API.
 - [ x] Set the list of characters into state.
-- [ ] Render your characters to the screen:
+- [ x] Render your characters to the screen:
-  - Build a React component named 'Character' to render an individual character.
+  - [x]Build a React component named 'Character' to render an individual character.
-  - Map over the list in state, and for each character render a Character to the page.
+  - [x]Map over the list in state, and for each character render a Character to the page.
-  - You must display at least one element for each character in the data set.
+  - [x]You must display at least one element for each character in the data set.
-  - The elements must be styled with **styled-components** - don't rely on browser default styles.
+  - [x]The elements must be styled with **styled-components** - don't rely on browser default styles.

 ### Required best practices